xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 Also, it's important to remember we are not talking about BGP paths here but about FIB entries: if we have 10 internet transit providers advertising more or less the same 700k-ish routes (with 10 next-hop addresses), we don't have 7M entries in the FIB but 700k.
 Few exceptions exist (like using different VRFs for each transit provider) but they are out of the scope of this post.

-Originally, IPv4/32 are going in LEM and all other prefix length (IPv4/31-/0) are stored in LPM.
+Originally, IPv4/32 are going in LEM and all other prefix lengths (IPv4/31-/0) are stored in LPM.
 We changed this default behavior by implementing FIB profiles: *Host-optimized* or *Internet-Optimized*.

 <div class="highlighter-rouge">